 Other than the regular schedules, Orangetheory has functions, events, milestones and challenges that will determine that day’s schedule.
 Such events include Capture the Flag, the Orangetheory Inferno, Orangetheory Everest challenge, among others.

-Luckily for you, I have simplified the process for you as shown below;
+Luckily for you, I have simplified the process as shown below;

-- Next, you will see a 30-day schedule that your studio has prepared.
+- Next, you will see a 30-day class schedule that your studio has prepared.

-- Then, you can book the classes that best suit your personal schedule and preference.
+- Then, you can book the classes that suit your schedule and preference.

 Nonetheless, Oranegtheory studios have a first-come-first-serve basis.
 Therefore, selecting and booking your classes as soon as you see the new schedule is best.